My Literary Agent:

 I bought a one-way ticket to South America in 2012 with no plan and hardly any money and ended up, among other things, picking strawberries in Argentina (which was hard on my back and boring as hell) and teaching English in Chile (which I had no idea how to do until I just did it).
 I lived in New York City for seven years (even though I thought I hated cities) and worked in the film industry that whole time (still not sure how I pulled that one off).
 I don’t have a bucket list because I want to do literally everything.
 I even thought at one point in time, as I was driving through the Lincoln Tunnel, “Wow, wouldn’t it be cool to work in a tunnel!”

 Do you see what I’m dealing with here?

 So this blog is about that.
 My stories.
 It started off with just travel stories and pictures about living in my truck back in 2009, but it’s morphed into stories about all areas of my life- relationships, my dad’s sickness, aging as a woman in a society that values you most by how fuckable you are.
 Ya know, shit like that.
-I’ve got videos, podcasts, and even really personal essays about stuff I used to only share on facebook with my close 2,500 friends I don’t know the names of.
-I’m not just a comedian anymore.
+I’ve got videos, podcasts, and even really personal essays about stuff I used to only share on Facebook with my super close 2,500 “friends” who I don’t know the names of.
+But I’m not just a comedian anymore.
 I want to be more than that.
 Comedy is just the language I speak to communicate much bigger thoughts and feelings.
 So this site reflects all sides of me now.

 I hope you enjoy cruising this site.
 I was too busy waiting tables at a shithole BBQ place here in LA for a couple years so I could pay my stupid high rent, so I couldn’t give any time to updating this blog.
 But now I’m back.
 Thanks for stopping by.